pitchmuc/aepp/docs/cli.md

 List all schemas in the current sandbox.\
 Arguments:
 * `-sv`, `--save` : Save the list of schemas to a CSV file.
+* `-f`, `--filter`: filter the schema returned based on title and on lower case and partial match of that string

 #### get_ups_schemas
 List all schemas enabled for Unified Profile in the current sandbox.\